ageurdo/timer-to-do/readme.md

-# Motivation for development
+# Problem to be solved

-Create a timer that would help me control time to focus on work tasks.
+A timer that would help me control time to focus on work tasks.

 ## Pomodoro-style timer for controlling focus on activities